 In your Customer Relations Management system, your CRM, you have data that can help you change customer behavior.
-In a time when many are cautious of going to the physical store, you can use your CRM to inform those customers about how to make safe purchases and start use your CRM to segment customers according to their needs.
+In a time when many are cautious of going to the physical store, you can use your CRM to find customers who need extra support to make purchases in new ways.
+Start using your CRM to segment customers, and communicate with them based on their needs.

 Relevance is crucial

 As always, the relevance of the message you communicate to your customers is crucial for the conversion.

 An important group to target is the customers who are in your CRM today but who have not started to use your e-commerce for shopping.
 With the right strategy you can help many of them become online shoppers.
 This is a cost-effective way of recruiting new customers to your digital channels.